ArendPeter/JavaGuide/mydoc/3b_DataStorage.md

 10001000
 ~~~

-Here's some additional terminology that applies to binary numbers on computers
+Here's some additional terminology that applies to binary numbers on computers:

-* Single binary digits are called *bits*
+* Single binary digits are called *bits*.
-* Sets of 8 bits are called *bytes*
+* Sets of 8 bits are called *bytes*.

 So we could say that the number `136` requires a single *byte* of space.

-If you are interested in learning more about binary and number bases in general here are some videos for you to check out
+If you are interested in learning more about binary and number bases in general, here are some videos for you to check out:

 [255 & Pacman](https://www.youtube.com/watch?v=umYvFdU54Po)